- Student AffairsStudent Affairs

 For students with more serious medical or emotional problems, services are available at Cooley Dickinson Hospital (30 Locust St., Northampton, Mass.; (413) 582–2000) and at other nearby hospitals if complex medical care and/or surgical services are needed.
 Inpatient care and extended-stay outpatient services are not included in the tuition fee and require supplemental health insurance.

-The Commonwealth of Massachusetts mandates that every student participate in a qualifying health insurance program.
-Amherst College offers an insurance plan underwritten by United Healthcare Student Resources and managed by the student benefit division of the Gallagher Koster insurance agency.
+The Commonwealth of Massachusetts mandates that every student is enrolled in a qualifying health insurance plan.
+Amherst College offers an insurance plan underwritten by United Healthcare Student Resources and managed by Gallagher Student Health.
 See also the Handbook section concerning medical insurance.

 Amherst College Emergency Medical Services will transport a student to the appropriate health center—the Keefe Health Center, when open, or University Health Services at other times.
 The student must arrange for transportation to all other medical facilities.